-- Our plan's outpatient drug coverage (which includes Part D and Medicaid drugs) cannot pay for a drug that would already be covered under Medicare Part A or Part B. Drugs covered under Medicare Part A or Part B are covered by Health Net Cal MediConnect for free, but they are not considered part of your outpatient drug medical benefits. - Our plan cannot cover a drug purchased outside the United States and its territories. - The use of the drug must be either approved by the Food and Drug Administration or supported by certain reference books as a treatment for your condition.
+- Our plan's outpatient drug coverage (which includes Part D and Medi-Cal drugs) cannot pay for a drug that would already be covered under Medicare Part A or Part B. Drugs covered under Medicare Part A or Part B are covered by Health Net Cal MediConnect for free, but they are not considered part of your outpatient prescription drug benefits. - 2.
+Our plan cannot cover a drug purchased outside the United States and its territories. - 3.
+The use of the drug must be either approved by the Food and Drug Administration (FDA) or supported by certain medical references as a treatment for your condition.
 Your doctor might prescribe a certain drug to treat your condition, even though it was not approved to treat the condition.
 This is called off-label use.
 Our plan usually does not cover drugs when they are prescribed for off-label use.